Let the Bot Drive

 (video courtesy of Mike Montemerlo)

 This entry was posted on Tuesday, November 25th, 2008 at 1:09 pm and is filed under Book News, Cars, Cities, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.